 DOI Proposes Overhaul Of Federal And Indian Mineral Lease Royalty Valuation Standards

-Among many other proposed changes to valuation procedures for oil and gas, the most costly would disallow any transportation deduction to move oil or gas production from deep water completions on the Outer Continental Shelf to the first platform.
-Amending the transportation allowance regulations could cost industry $20 million annually.
+Among many other proposed changes to valuation procedures for oil and gas, the most costly would disallow any transportation deduction to move oil or gas production from deepwater completions on the Outer Continental Shelf to the first platform.
+Amending the transportation allowance regulations could cost the industry $20 million annually.

 ONRR is accepting comments on the proposed rule until March 9, 2015.
 Any company or organization with existing or future interests in federal or Indian oil, gas, or coal leases has a significant vested interest to weigh in on the proposed rule before it becomes final.